ychen-207523/BingeSuggest/README.md

 Contribute to the project and help us improve recommendations.
 Share your experience and film discoveries with us.
 Together, let's make PopcornPicks the ultimate movie companion!
 PopcornPicks is more than just code; it's a passion for cinema, and we invite you to be a part of this exciting journey.
-Start exploring, sharing, and discovering movies like never before with PopcornPicks !
+Start exploring, sharing, and discovering movies like never before with PopcornPicks!
 Let's make movie nights extraordinary together!

 ## License